dguzenko/newdocs/docs/zoocart.md

 3. Find the **ZOOcart** Extension in the list and click on the Install button.
 4. Be patient while the Installation proceeds, status notification will arise.

-For more information on using the Manager checkout it's [Docs](http://www.yootheme.com/zoo/documentation/getting-started/install-a-new-app) .

 Once the installation process have finished the **ZOOcart** plugin should be installed and published.
 To be sure go to *Joomla Administration / Extensions / Plugin Manager* and check if it is present and enabled.

 Trough Joomla Manager